-Having q makes choosing optimal actions still easier.
-With q , the agent does not even have to do a one-step-ahead search: for any state s, it can simply find any action that maximizes $q(s,a)$.
+Having q makes choosing optimal actions even easier.
+With q , the agent does not even have to do a one-step-ahead search: for any state s, it can simply find any action that maximizes $q(s, a)$.
 The action-value function effectively caches the results of all one-step-ahead searches.
 It provides the optimal expected long-term return as a value that is locally and immediately available for each state-action pair.
-Hence, at the cost of representing a function of state-action pairs, instead of just of states, the optimal action-value function allows optimal actions to be selected without having to know anything about possible successor states and their values, that is, without having to know anything about the environment's dynamics.
+Hence, at the cost of representing a function of state-action pairs, instead of just of states, the optimal action-value function allows optimal actions to be selected without having to know anything about the environment's dynamics.

-Example 3.11: Bellman Optimality Equations for the Recycling Robot Using (3.19), we can explicitly give the Bellman optimality equation for the recycling robot example.
+Example 3.9: Bellman Optimality Equations for the Recycling Robot Using (3.19), we can explicitly give the Bellman optimality equation for the recycling robot example.
 To make things more compact, we abbreviate the states high and low, and the actions search, wait, and recharge respectively by h, l, s, w, and re.
 Since there are only two states, the Bellman optimality equation consists of two equations.
 The equation for $v(h)$ can be written as follows: